-In fiscal 2022, we held over 100 such meetings with one or more institutional stockholders so that they could provide feedback to our executive officers and, in some instances, directly to our Board, including the Chairman of our Board.
-In the aggregate, the institutional stockholders that participated in such meetings in fiscal 2022 held over 19% of our outstanding common stock and included six of our largest 30 stockholders, in each case as of August 23, 2021.
+In fiscal 2023, we held over 90 such meetings with one or more institutional stockholders so that they could provide feedback to our executive officers and, in some instances, directly to our Board, including the Chairman of our Board.
+In the aggregate, the institutional stockholders that participated in such meetings in fiscal 2023 held over 17% of our outstanding common stock and included six of our largest 25 stockholders, in each case as of November 10, 2022.
 Such ongoing investor outreach helps us understand investor perspectives and to communicate on a variety of corporate governance topics, including our executive compensation program, policies, and practices.
 We strive to make these events an open forum to actively engage our stockholders in dialogue about all matters, from our financial and operational trends to governance issues, including executive compensation.
 These interactions allow investors the opportunity to meet, ask questions of, and provide advice to, our executive officers.
 We value the insights gained from our discussion with our stockholders and find them to be helpful even when points of view vary.
 The Compensation Committee, as well as the independent members of our Board, consider such stockholder feedback when adopting policies affecting our executive compensation program.
 We will continue to seek opportunities for dialogue with our stockholders on executive compensation and other matters on an ongoing basis.
 We are committed to maintaining or bettering such level of stockholder engagement going forward.

-Fiscal 2022 Executive Compensation Highlights
+Fiscal 2023 Executive Compensation Highlights

-Based on its desire to incentivize our senior leadership team for fiscal 2022, which it believes embodies the appropriate experience and skills to successfully execute our long-term business objectives, and taking into account the COVID-19 pandemic, global macroeconomic conditions and the uncertainties caused with respect to the Company and its performance, the Compensation Committee (and, in the case of our Former CEO, the independent members of our Board) took the following actions with respect to the compensation of our NEOs:
+Based on its desire to incentivize our senior leadership team for fiscal 2023, which it believes embodies the appropriate experience and skills to successfully execute our long-term business objectives, and taking into account global supply chain challenges, inflation, and other global macroeconomic conditions and the uncertainties caused with respect to the Company and its performance, the Compensation Committee (and, in the case of our CEO, the independent members of our Board) took the following actions with respect to the compensation of our NEOs: